-6 signs your big boobs are a big problem
+6 signs your big breasts are a big problem

 Like all parts of our anatomy, breasts come in many different shapes and sizes.
 But there can be health problems that come with having very large breasts.
 If any of the following sound familiar, it may be time to ask if losing weight, physiotherapy, or breast reduction or uplift surgery could help.